vishalsharma-pixel/tfae-orchestration/docs/getting-started.md

 criteria are too vague to verify automatically, or if a task's scope was unclear — problems worth catching before any automation inherits them.

+## Scaling setup — required before using this across many stories

+Added after the first live dispatch worked end to end (TFAE-4) and surfaced a real problem: without an explicit opt-in gate, the conductor's dispatch queue was "every task in To Do project-wide" — fine for one test task, genuinely risky once TFAE has hundreds or thousands of cards.
+This step adds that gate.
+Do this before relying on the conductor across your real backlog, even if you skip it for continued small-scale testing.

+**1. Add four new Jira statuses to TFAE's workflow** (admin action):
+- `Ready for Agent` — a human moves a story here once it's fully groomed (every child task has clear acceptance criteria).
+This is the only entry point into automation — nothing gets dispatched unless its parent story is in this status or the next one.
+- `Agent In Progress` — set automatically by the conductor once the first child task under a story is dispatched.
+- `Manual Intervention Needed` — applies at BOTH story and task level.
+Set automatically when a task can't be safely dispatched, a Cursor run fails, or a possible duplicate agent is found; the story reflects it too whenever any child task is in this state.
+- `PR By Agent` — set automatically once every child task under a story has reached Code Review or later.

+Ask your Jira admin whether these go into TFAE's existing shared Story/Task workflow (simpler — the three story-only statuses just never get manually applied to a Task by convention) or a separate Story-only workflow within the same scheme (cleaner separation, more setup).
+Either works — see `config/workflow-map.yaml` for the full state machine and transition rules once the statuses exist.

+**2. Confirm the transitions exist** between: Idea/To Do → Ready for Agent (manual), Ready for Agent ↔ Agent In Progress, Agent In Progress ↔ Manual Intervention Needed, Agent In Progress → PR By Agent, and at the task level, To Do ↔ Manual Intervention Needed.
+The conductor's automated transitions will fail if a valid transition path doesn't exist between the current and target status.

+**3. Test the opt-in gate itself** before trusting it at scale: move one real story to "Ready for Agent," confirm the conductor's next cycle finds its tasks (via `find_agent_eligible_stories` + `find_child_tasks_of_story` in `jql.yaml`) and dispatches from them — and just as importantly, confirm it does NOT pick up tasks under any *other* story still sitting in a normal "To Do" status without ever being marked "Ready for Agent."

+**Why this matters more than it might seem**: this gate is now the entire answer to "how do we not let this blindly pick every card in a project with thousands of them" — worth treating as a hard requirement, not an optional nicety, before pointing the conductor at your real backlog.

 ## Step 7 — Turn on the conductor, capped and slow

 Only after steps 1–6 have each been confirmed once by hand:

+- **Create/configure the Cloud Environment first**, before creating the Routine itself.
+This is NOT in the Routine's own creation form — go to **claude.ai/code**, find the small cloud icon **above the message box** (shows the current environment's name), click it, then **Add cloud environment** or the settings icon on an existing one.
+There's no direct URL or separate settings page for this — it's only reachable from that icon.
+In the dialog: set **Network access** to Custom and add `api.cursor.com`; under **Environment variables** (`.env` format, one `KEY=value` per line) add `CURSOR_API_KEY=<your key>`.
 - Set the concurrency cap (2–3 agents in flight, system-wide).
 - Set the schedule (every 20–30 minutes is a reasonable start — slower is fine, there's no rush).